-Population Growth - In 2019, Collin County had a population of 1,034,730 people, making it one of the most populous counties in Texas and has experienced a 32.4 percent increase in population between 2010 and 2019 (US Census 2019).
-According to the Texas State Demographer's 2014 population projections by migration scenario data, over the next 30 years Collin County could anticipate an increase in population of up to 160 to 170 percent.
-The city of McKinney has experienced even greater growth between 2010 and 2019 as well as neighboring communities, some at even greater rates ,ranging from 26.3 percent to 103.7 percent Early in the EIS process, the project team will evaluate current population, population projections and estimates for this specific area and their influence on travel demand in coordination with the NCTCOG.
+Population Growth - In 2019, Collin County had a population of 1,034,730 people, making it one of the most populous counties in Texas and has experienced a 32.4 percent increase in population between 2010 and 2019 (US Census Data.
+The city of McKinney has seen even greater growth between 2010 and 2019 with an increase in population of 51.9 percent (US Census, 2019) and neighboring communities have grown at similar, some even greater rates.
+Officials from Collin County, the city of McKinney, the North Texas Municipal Water District (NTMWD), and the city of Irving continue coordination to construct numerous water supply projects to keep pace with growth and development.